A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Methodology for experimental analysis

 where $\theta_{k}^{[i]}$ is the $k$th threshold of the $i$th item (\textit{e.g.}, ``I found the virtual agent friendly''), and $\mu_{g}$, $\tau_{g}$, and $\nu_{g}$ are the mean, the scale, and the normality parameter of the latent variable (\textit{e.g.,} acceptance) in group $g$ (\textit{e.g.}, EXIM).

 The model states that the ordinal response $y_{g}^{[i]}$ comes from a categorical distribution with probabilities given by Eq.~\ref{eq:p(y_i=00003Dk)}.
-As mentioned before, we fix the outer thresholds only of the first item of each scale in Table~\ref{tab:likert_scales}.\footnote{We analyze the subjective measures considering two separate groups, instead of using the difference as we do for time and errors.
+As mentioned before, we fix the outer thresholds only of the first item of each scale in Table~\ref{tab:likert_scales}.\footnote{We analyse the subjective measures considering two separate groups, instead of using the difference as we do for time and errors.
 This is to maintain the meaning of the fixed thresholds and not to generate more empty response levels in the sample data, since they cause negative probabilities, as discussed at the end of this section and in Appendix~\ref{sec:limitations}.} Therefore, the goal of the Bayesian inference is to estimate the parameters $\mu_{\mathrm{EX}}$, $\mu_{\mathrm{EXIM}}$, $\tau_{\mathrm{EX}}$, $\tau_{\mathrm{EXIM}}$, $\nu_{\mathrm{EX}}$, and $\nu_{\mathrm{EXIM}}$ of each variable (acceptance, sociability, transparency, and perceived efficiency) and the unfixed thresholds (\textit{i.e.}, $\left(\bigcup_{i=1}^{n_{i}}\left\{ \theta_{1}^{[i]},\ldots,\theta_{K-1}^{[i]}\right\} \right)\setminus\{\theta_{1}^{[1]},\theta_{K-1}^{[1]}\}$ with $n_{i}$ being the number of items) associated with the items of each scale.
-After the estimation, we analyze the difference between the groups EX and EXIM.
+After the estimation, we analyse the difference between the groups EX and EXIM.

-Liddell and Kruschke \citep{Liddell2018} suggest using the priors shown in Fig.~\ref{fig:subj-priors} for the parameters, with $\mu_{g}$ and $\tau_{g}$ in the neighborhood of the data, whereas the free thresholds follow normal distributions with considerable standard deviation.
+Liddell and Kruschke \citep{Liddell2018} suggest using the priors shown in Fig.~\ref{fig:subj-priors} for the parameters, with $\mu_{g}$ and $\tau_{g}$ in the neighbourhood of the data, whereas the free thresholds follow normal distributions with considerable standard deviation.

 There is nothing in the model to specify that the thresholds are in ascending order, \textit{i.e.}, $\theta_{1}<\theta_{2}<\dots<\theta_{K-1}$.
 Therefore, if $\theta_{k-1}>\theta_{k}$, the probability of the ordinal level $k$ is negative (see Eq.~\ref{eq:p(y_i=00003Dk)}), which violates the first probability axiom.
 Kruschke works around this limitation through implementation, by considering only non-negative probabilities.
 However, his solution only works if the data sample has at least one answer in every level $k$, which can be difficult to obtain with small samples.
 So, together with Kruschke's proposed implementation, we decided to add one extra observation to each empty level we encounter in our samples, and use the updated data set in the Bayesian inference.
 In our tests with simulated data, when we added the extra observations, we observed that the estimations of the scale parameter $\tau$ gave more credibility to values greater than the real ones.
 This increase in the values of $\tau$ makes it more difficult to validate our work hypotheses, since the effect size we calculate has $\tau$ in the denominator, as described in the next section. \emph{Therefore, our strategy to mitigate empty levels due to small samples is conservative}.
 More details about our tests can be found in Appendix~\ref{sec:limitations}.